 A: For the most part, your friends will be pleasantly surprised with how delicious and normal your food is!
 The food you eat is actually very gourmet, and if you adapt recipes from magazines or use any of the great recipes in our magazines and booklets or on our recipe pages, or in my mom's cookbooks, it will be hard to tell the difference.
 Many people taste my food and say, "I don't feel sorry for you!"
 I eat better than most people do!

 One thing I like to do is add bread, rice, potatoes, or tortillas to the side of meals I make for family or friends.
 This ensures that they have the type of food they are used to, and then we can all easily sit down to the same meal without it being a big deal.
 Again, if you're comfortable with what you're eating, they will be too!
 They just want to make sure you're happy!

 Q: I've heard that some people do the SCD in "stages" but I didn't read about that in "Breaking the Vicious Cycle."
 Are stages necessary?

-A: Following stages has been necessary for some people, especially for autistic children on the diet.
+A: Following stages has been necessary for a fairly small number of people, especially for autistic children on the diet.
 To learn about stages visit www.pecanbread.com.
 I personally got completely well and stayed well without following stages, as have many thousands of people who follow the diet as it is presented in the book.
 In a later version of "Breaking the Vicious Cycle," Elaine Gottschall mentions that it is not necessary to follow "stages" to get well.